guess-js/guess-js.github.io/content/next.md

 }
 ```

-In the snippet above we declare metadata for a new Node.js project called `guess-next` and set its dependencies.
+In the snippet above we declare metadata for a Node.js project called `guess-next` and set its dependencies.
 We also add two scripts:

 - `start` - starts a development server with live reloading
-- `build` - builds our application using `next` from `node_modules/.bin/next`
+- `build` - builds our application with `node_modules/.bin/next`
-- `export` - running `npm run export` will first build our application and after that export its static files to a directory called `guess`
+- `export` - running `npm run export` builds our application and after that export its static files to a directory called `guess`

 As next step run `npm i` to install the project's dependencies.

 ### Application Layout

-The application layout defines the structure of our application.
+The application layout defines the structure of the application.
 In our example, we'll create a layout which has a header and an element where we'll render the currently selected page.
 In the `guess-next` directory, create a folder called `components` and add a file called `layout.js`:

 ```bash
 mkdir components && cd components && touch layout.js